SapporoAlex/Game-Dungeon-Quest/README.md

 Alex McKinley

 ## Huge Thanks
-I must give a huge thanks to the hard workers who made the Hero Quest game and Space Crusade game on Amiga.
+I must give a huge thanks to the hard workers who made the Hero Quest game and Space Crusade games on Amiga.
 Playing these games as a child brought me so much joy, fostered my imagination, and still inspire me to this day.

 ## License
 Dungeon Quest is open-source and is available under the MIT License.
 Feel free to use, modify, and distribute the game as you see fit.